boldbi/bold-bi-docs/docs/localization/latest.md

 ## How to generate the locale JS file for bi-DataService

-1. Download the locale Utility from the provided [link](https://cdn.boldbi.com/downloads/utilities/BoldBI.Locale.Utility.zip) .
+1. Download the locale [Utility](https://cdn.boldbi.com/downloads/utilities/BoldBI.Locale.Utility.zip).
 Once the download is completed, extract the `.Zip` file.

 2. Open the `appsettings.json` file in an editor and modify the `boldbi_custom_locale_path` as the deployed path of the application designer locale files and `boldbi_locale_path` locale as the deployed path of default designer locale files.